Introducing the famous 3 Ingredient Christmas Cake (fruit cake) made from mixed fruit, iced coffee and self-raising flour!

 Mixed dried fruit can be bought pre-packaged from the dried fruit/nuts section of any major supermarket.

-I like to use the Sunbeam Mixed Fruit that contains sultanas (a type of grape), currants, raisins, orange peel, lemon peel and glace cherries.
+I like to use the Sunbeam Mixed Fruit, which contains sultanas (a type of grape), currants, raisins, orange zest, lemon zest, and glace cherries.

 However, you can use absolutely any brand of mixed dried fruit you like.